-If you’re really ready to dive in and want some extra hand holding from an accountant AND maker who’s been there, check out the 2017 Bite-Sized Bookkeeping Bootcamp.
+Second, if you’re really ready to dive in and would like some extra hand holding from an accountant AND maker who’s been there, check out the 2018 Bite-Sized Bookkeeping Bootcamp.
 This course is like my action steps checklist on mucho steroids.
 This bootcamp is designed to get you through the process in the least stressful way possible in small, doable steps.
 The bootcamp includes the following:

 - The bestselling Etsy Seller Spreadsheet for 2018

-- An inventory & supply spreadsheet for makers developed especially to help boot campers enter their inventory and supplies in a manageable way
+- An inventory & supply spreadsheet for makers developed especially to help you do your year-end count for taxes in the most manageable way

 - Video & text tutorials to walk you through how to quickly perform every step you need to do (how to download your Etsy sales, where and how to find the PayPal expenses you need to enter, how to find your refund info, etc.).
 It’s like a very specific guide map to save you the time and energy of figuring out how to do each of these things on your own.